These GroundTurkey Tacos are easy, healthy, and perfect for meal prep! Fewer than 200 calories per serving and loaded with protein and fiber.

 To keep these tacos healthy, we’re swapping the classic ground beef for lean ground turkey and loading up on good for you vegetables!
-To keep things flavorful, we’re loading up on dried spices!
+To keep things flavorful, we’re loading up on spices!

 - Ground Turkey – I use extra lean ground turkey to keep these tacos lower in fat and calories, but for more flavor and moisture, feel free to use ground turkey with a higher fat content.

-How to make turkey tacos
+How to make

 Extra lean ground turkey can be a little dry, so feel free to add a little oil to your pan before cooking, if desired.